Wages: $15/hr

 Notes:

-- No data are reported if based on fewer than 100 individuals (i.e., unweighted) survey respondents in the universe for the race/ethnicity, trend, by gender, by nativity, by ancestry, and ranking breakdowns.
+• No data are reported if based on fewer than 100 individuals (i.e., unweighted) survey respondents in the universe for the by race/ethnicity/age, composition by race/ethnicity, trend, by gender, by nativity, by ancestry, and ranking breakdowns.

 Working poor

 Summary: The percentage of all workers ages 25-64 who are "working poor," defined as both (1) working full-time and (2) having a family income below the indicated federal poverty threshold based on family size and composition.
-The federal poverty threshold in 2017 for a family of four with two children was about $25,000 per year (thus, 200% of the federal poverty threshold was about $50,000).
+For instance, the federal poverty threshold in 2022 for a family of four with two children was about $29,700 (thus, 200% of the federal poverty threshold was $59,400).

 Methods: The percent working poor was calculated by race/ethnicity, gender, nativity, and ancestry for each year and geography.
 The dollar value of the federal poverty level varies by family size and composition.
 Calculations were made using three different definitions of "poor" based on ratios of family income to the federal poverty level (below 100, 150, and 200 percent).
-For the map breakdown, census tract level data from the 2020 5-year American Community survey was re-estimated into 2010 census tract boundaries using a 2020 to 2010 census tract geographic crosswalk developed using 2020 block level population data from the 2020 Census Redistricting Data along with a block level geographic crosswalk (2020 to 2010 blocks) from NHGIS.
 See the methodology page for other relevant notes.

 Notes: